johanglarsson/code-examples/nodejs/viaplay-demo/README.md

 You will receive the URL for the trailer back.

 ### Locally
+Install the package using **npm install**...

-Just kick **npm start** and open URL http://localhost:8080/trailer?resource=https://content.viaplay.se/pc-se/film/ted-2-2015
+.. then just kick **npm start** and open URL curl -i http://localhost:8080/trailer?resource=https://content.viaplay.se/pc-se/film/ted-2-2015

 To fire test just hit **npm test**